UMICTResearch/UMICTResearch.github.io/README.md

 ---

 ##Projects
-1. All projects are stored in '_posts' with the file name as <date>project-(shortname).markdown
+1. All projects are stored in '_posts' with the file name as yyyy-mm-dd-project-(shortname).markdown
-2. The order is defined by the weight.
+2. The order is defined by the weight defined in the markdown file
-    - low weight forces project to appear first
+    - lower number weight forces project to appear earlier in the order of the projects on the homepage
-    - higher weight forces project to appear later
+    - higher number weight forces project to appear later in the order of the projects on the homepage
 3. Each post contains following fields:
     - layout (this is to select which template will be used to render the main project page)
     - title (project name)